devopsfarm-projects/trainings/git/README.md

-# trainings
+# github_docker_training
-Devopsfarm Training content
+ Training material for git, github and docker